ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 The server does not need to know or verify a client's intentions.

 A 302-redirect error response can be returned by this response to allow the request to be redirected to another server.
 This allows this service to be easily hosted as needed.
+After a 302 redirect the URL that is hit will be issued a POST request.

 The request nor the response should have an ID associated with the request / response and does not need to include an time-stamp.
 This is the only request in the system that has this exception.
 This allows for a hard-coded file to be uploaded on a server as the response to any request on the system to allow for easy service delegation without installing any server side scripting.

 ### Example

+The request portion is only sent after a 302-redirect whereupon it is sent in a POST request, otherwise it is omitted since this request is to be sent as a HTTPS GET request.

     {
       "request": {